 Developing a plan for continuously monitoring your DFARS compliance requires you to use a variety of templates and other tools to obtain the necessary metrics.
 You’ll also need to organize monitoring activities and provide current statuses for investors and other stakeholders.
 This step is needed for the accountability that many stakeholders require.

-CUICK TRAC is especially beneficial for contractors that lack the bandwidth and other resources to implement and manage the controls of NIST 800-171 that DFARS 252.204-7012 requires.
+As a top DFARS compliance solution, cuick trac™ is especially beneficial for contractors that lack the bandwidth and other resources to implement and manage the controls of NIST 800-171 that DFARS 252.204-7012 requires.
 These contractors have a particular need for a low-cost solution they can implement in a short period of time.
-Beryllium also offers other services that can help contractors become DFARS compliant and stay that way if CUICK TRAC isn’t the right solution for them.
+Beryllium InfoSec also offers other services that can help contractors become DFARS compliant and stay that way if CUICK TRAC isn’t the right solution for them.